emopavlov/tk-trivia/README.md

 ```bash
 python -m pytest tests/ -v
 ```

+## Contributing

+The projects has a simple structure with:
+- `src` holding production code files
+- `resources` holding data files
+- `tests` holding test code files

+The main entry point is `main.py` which is a FastAPI application.
+It defines the endpoints that the program exposes.
+`data_store` is an abstarction for reading the questions database.
+`openapi_client` is a proxy for calling OpenAI's API.

 ## Continuous Integration

 The project includes a GitHub Actions workflow that automatically runs tests on every commit to the main branch and on pull requests.